 Ms. Lam warned that Hong Kong was “on the verge of a hazardous situation.”

 In her first media copy within weeks, Ms. Lam said the protesters’ actions had challenged the principle of “one u.
-S. A ., structures” – the extra freedoms granted to Hong Kong when it turned into returned from British to Chinese rule in 1997.
+S. A ., structures” – the extra freedoms granted to Hong Kong when it returned from British to Chinese rule in 1997.

 The history you want at the Hong Kong protests